nathan-mullings-dev/nathan-mullings-dev/README.md

 - Covers relational database concepts, key relationships, and SQL JOIN types
 - Includes practical queries (e.g. filtering, sorting, aggregations, and pattern matching)
-- Features real-world SQL exercises using the `world_db` sample database
+- Features real-world SQL exercises using the `world_db` sample database and use of MySQL Workbench
 - Culminates in a final project designing a retail database with schema and SQL scripts
-- Demonstrates use of MySQL Workbench and SQL best practices for business use

 ### 🌿 Skills
 <p align="left">